gildor2/UEViewer/README.md

 UE Viewer (UModel)
 ==================

-UE Viewer, formerly known as "Unreal model viewer", is a viewer for visual resources of games made with [Unreal engine](http://www.unrealengine.com/).
+UE Viewer is a viewer for visual resources of games made with [Unreal engine](http://www.unrealengine.com/).
 Currently all engine versions (from 1 to 4) are supported.

+Previously project was called "Unreal model viewer", however the name [has been changed](http://www.gildor.org/smf/index.php/topic,731.0.html) in 2011 to satisfy request from Epic Games.

-There's a place where you may discuss about the source code:
+There's a place where you may discuss the source code:
 [gildor.org forums](http://www.gildor.org/smf/index.php?board=37.0).